muhammad-ur-rehman/loopomatic/README.md

 - **Simple UI**: Basic web interface for creating and viewing return requests
 - **Discontinued Models Module**: Business logic for identifying discontinued vehicle models

+## Design Pattern

+Loopomatic follows a Service Object (a.k.a.
+Service Layer) design pattern.
+All orchestration-heavy, business-specific logic—AI classification, rule evaluation, external API calls, and cross-system coordination—lives inside plain-old Ruby objects under `app/services`.
+Controllers, models, and jobs stay thin because they delegate to these services, which hide the complexity of multi-step workflows and keep external integration concerns in one place.

 ## Tech Stack

 - **Rails 8.1.1** with API-friendly controllers plus HTML views